kashflowNG/Connet/replit.md

 Preferred communication style: Simple, everyday language.
 User request: Hide transaction amounts in wallet popups, show "Private Transaction" instead of specific amounts.
+User request: Add uploaded images to website with best design and theme for ETH giveaway.
+User request: Change from "$500 to receive" to "40% of the amount user is holding in wallet".
+User request: Make write-up more professional like it's from "eth official".

 ## System Architecture